 Terms like shutdown, sleep, and hibernate are common to most users.
 If you use your computer regularly, then you might be familiar with Hybrid Sleep and most recently Fast Startup.
 These power management modes could bring a considerable difference in your PC’s battery eating habits.

 Many users might think about what sets them apart and the pros and cons of each Windows power management mode.

 What’s the difference between Fast Startup, Hybrid Sleep, Hibernate, Sleep, Shutdown?

-Once the Sleep mode (standby in earlier Windows) is called for action, the machine enters a low power mode.
+Once the Sleep mode (Standby in earlier Windows) is called for action, the machine enters a low power mode.
 The power supply to the components, except the RAM, gets disconnected.
-RAM retains the state of the computer till the time.
+RAM retains the state of the computer while it’s asleep.
 When the machine wakes up, all the services and apps previously running get back to their normal operation.

-The hybrid sleep mode is a combination of hibernation and sleep mode.
-The state of the system is stored on the hard drive and then the machine enters a low power mode.
-The main advantage of the hybrid sleep mode is that if there is a power outage when the machine is sleeping, the state of the machine is safe as it is stored on the hard drive.
+The Hybrid Sleep mode is a combination of Hibernation and Sleep Mode.
+The state of the system is stored on the hard drive, and then the machine enters a low power mode.
+The main advantage of the Hybrid Sleep mode is that if there is a power outage when the machine is sleeping, the state of the machine is safe as it is stored on the hard drive.